Barajas04/barajas04.github.io/index.md

 A small text-based adventure game developed for a midterm.
 Demostrates basic object-oriented programming principles such as: inheritance, encapsulation, and polymorphism.

 ---

 # Tip Calculator
 <img src="images/tipp.png?raw=true"/>
-A small program that calculates the tip.
+A small program that calculates the tip based on input.

 ---

 # Madlib
 <img src="images/Madlib.png?raw=true"/>
 A small madlib program.

 ---